EndaMagennis/kaboomjs-ninja-game/README.md

 - [Alan Bushell](https://github.com/Alan-Bushell), my cohort co-ordinator.

 - [The kaboomjs Discord channel](https://discord.gg/XqdndAnT) who were welcoming and patient.
-Despite not having answers to all of my questions, the users help deepen my understanding,
+Despite not having answers to all of my questions, the users help deepened my understanding of the library.

 - [Code Institute](https://codeinstitute.net/ie/), who have given me the tools and knowledge to persue my goal.
 ---